ldaniels528/robowars/README.md

 ### Status

-The basic 3D game engine is up and running.
-The next step is add the network code to allow multiple players to compete in battle arenas.
+The game is up and running in single-player mode with sound effects.
+The next step is add the network code to support multiple players to competing in battle arenas.

+### Features

 * Fast-paced 3D action
 * Single-player mode
 * Multi-player mode (**Coming soon**)
+* Spectator mode (**Coming soon**)
 * Basic AI combatants (**Needs improvement**)
 * Sound effects